forax/write_your_dynamic_language_runtime/stack_interpreter.md

 to avoid that copy at runtime, the argument of a function call and the parameter the called function reference the same part of the stack (that's why the activation zone is in the middle).

-By example, if we have the following code
+For example, if we have the following code
 ```
   function f(i, j) {  // (this=0, i=1,  j=2)
     print(j);